isomerpages/moe-acjc/_about-us/Admissions.md

 ### DIRECT SCHOOL ADMISSION (DSA)

 The annual DSA Exercise is held from May to August each year.
-Click [here](https://www.acjc.moe.edu.sg/about-us/direct-school-admission-2024-application/) for the exact dates, eligibility criteria and application procedure.